darkrenaissance/darkfi/doc/src/misc/tor-darkirc.md

 This configuration allows your node to send and receive traffic only via Tor.

-The settings under `inbound settings`, but enabling them will increase the strength and reliability of the network.
+The settings under `inbound settings` are optional, but enabling them will increase the strength and reliability of the network.

 ## Step 4: Connect